tenta-browser/chromium-crosswalk/chrome/browser/chromeos/printing/doc/cups_printer_management.md

 `chome/browser/chromeos/printing/printers_sync_manager.[cc|h]`.
 `SyncedPrintersManager` manages the persistent data about printers that is synced across devices.
-It serves as a two-way bridge between the sync systems and `CupsPrintersManager` for both Configured and Enterprise printers.
+It serves as a two-way bridge between the sync systems and `CupsPrintersManager` for both Saved and Enterprise printers.
-Essentially, when the user changes their Configured printers list, `SyncedPrintersManager` is what makes sure that propagates upstream, and when changes from upstream come in, `SyncedPrintersManager` is responsible for notifying `CupsPrintersManager` of the changes.
+Essentially, when the user changes their Saved printers list, `SyncedPrintersManager` is what makes sure that propagates upstream, and when changes from upstream come in, `SyncedPrintersManager` is responsible for notifying `CupsPrintersManager` of the changes.